Queen Elizabeth II Fast Facts

 May 3-8, 2007 - The Queen and Prince Philip visit the United States for the 400th anniversary of America's first settlement by a British company in Jamestown in 1607.
 They attend the Kentucky Derby on May 5 and a State Dinner at the White House on May 7.

 April 2, 2009 - Meets Michelle Obama at Buckingham Palace and the ladies are photographed with their arms around one another.
-Touching the queen is not a typical occurrence, and this causes lots of media attention and speculation as whose arm was on whom first.
+This causes lots of media attention as touching the queen is not a typical occurrence.

 July 6, 2010 - Addresses the General Assembly of the United Nations for the second time.